-One of the most common questions in our “Ask Cheryl” inbox is how much to spend on wedding and shower gifts.
+The most often asked question in my “Ask Cheryl” inbox is how much to spend on a wedding or shower gift.

 “It’s a bad idea to use the price-per-plate as a measure for how much you should spend on the wedding gift,” says Jessica Silvester, a deputy editor and wedding expert with New York magazine.
 “You wouldn’t give your best friend a less expensive gift just because she was having a more casual affair.”

-If you are invited to a pre-wedding shower, you can split your total budget between the two events.
-Determine your total budget and divide that amount, with a larger percentage going to the wedding gift.
-For example, if your total budget is $200, you might spend around $50 on the shower gift and $150 on the wedding gift.
-No rules here – you can divide it anyway you choose.
+When invited to a wedding or bridal shower, split your budget between the two events.
+Determine your total budget and divide it, with the larger percentage going to the wedding gift.
+For example: If your total budget is $200, you might spend around $50 on the shower gift and $150 on the wedding gift.
+No rules here – you can divide it in any way you choose.

-If you choose to buy from the couple’s wedding registry, we recommend purchasing early.
-This way you have the best selection of gifts and price ranges.
-RegistryFinder.com makes it easy to find all of the couple’s registries in one convenient location just by entering the name of the bride or groom.
+We recommend purchasing early if you choose to buy a gift from the couple’s wedding registry.
+This way, you have the best selection of gifts and price ranges.
+RegistryFinder.com makes it easy to find all of the couple’s registries in one convenient location just by entering the bride or groom’s name.

 If you have questions or comments about this post or about gift giving, bridal shower, baby shower, or wedding etiquette, please comment below or email [email protected].